 Can an applicant submit more than one application?

 ICANN org is evaluating possible scenarios to handle applications from the same applicant during a grant cycle.
 ICANN org's current planning includes the ability for a single applicant to submit more than one application within the first cycle.
 The rules regarding limitations on the ability for an applicant to have more than one successful application per cycle and applicants identifying preferences amongst their applications are still being considered.
 This is also an aspect of the Grant Program that we anticipate will be evaluated for subsequent cycles.

-Applications must be for projects or programs consistent with ICANN’s mission and aligned with the objectives of the Grant Program.
-Additional eligibility criteria are being defined and will be published, along with other details about the application process, as soon as this work is finalized.
+Applications must be for projects consistent with ICANN’s mission and aligned with the objectives of the Grant Program.
+Additional eligibility criteria are being defined and will be published, along with other details about the application process as soon as this work is finalized.

-While the full scope of eligibility criteria is still under development, there are types of projects that will not be eligible for funding, even if the other criteria are met.
-For example, projects that include any aspect of political or lobbying activities, or projects that include activities that are already conducted within ICANN will not be eligible for funding.
+While the full scope of eligibility criteria is still under development, projects that include any aspect of political or lobbying activities, or projects that include activities that are already conducted within ICANN will not be eligible for funding.

 Who will evaluate the applications?

 There will be different levels of evaluation that are still being developed, such as background checks/eligibility, and confirmation of consistency with mission.
 Once those preliminary checks are completed, an Independent Application Assessment Panel will be responsible for the evaluation of applications against the goals and objectives of the program.
 Within each cycle, the panel will be responsible for the identification of a slate of applications to be awarded grants funded by ICANN.